shreyasrivastava17/Traffic-Sign-Classifier-Project/writeup_template.md

 For the fourth image, i think that it should be clasified correctly

-The fifth image might not be classified correctly due to the angling of the traffic sign in the image and the sifn mixes with the background
+The fifth image might not be classified correctly due to the angling of the traffic sign in the image and the sifn mixes with the background.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: